Jonestown: Port Kaituma airstrip shootings

-While most of the Ryan delegation began to depart on a large dump truck to the Port Kaituma airstrip, Ryan and Dwyer stayed behind in Jonestown to process any additional defectors.
+While most of Ryan's party began to depart on a large dump truck to the Port Kaituma airstrip, Ryan and Dwyer stayed behind in Jonestown to process any additional defectors.
 Shortly before the dump truck left, Temple loyalist Larry Layton, the brother of Deborah Layton, demanded to join the group.
-Several defectors voiced their suspicions about Larry Layton's motives.
+Several defectors voiced their suspicions about Larry's motives.

 Shortly after the dump truck initially departed, Temple member Don "Ujara" Sly grabbed Ryan while wielding a knife.
 While Ryan was unhurt after others wrestled Sly to the ground, Dwyer strongly suggested that the congressman leave Jonestown while he filed a criminal complaint against Sly.
 Ryan did so, promising to return later to address the dispute.
 The truck departing to the airstrip had stopped after the passengers heard of the attack on Ryan, and took him as a passenger before continuing its journey towards the airstrip.

-The entourage had originally scheduled a 19-passenger Twin Otter from Guyana Airways to fly them back to Georgetown.
+The entourage had originally scheduled a nineteen-passenger Twin Otter from Guyana Airways to fly them back to Georgetown.
 Because of the defectors departing Jonestown, the group grew in number and now an additional aircraft was required.
-Accordingly, the US embassy arranged for a second plane, a six-passenger Cessna.
+Accordingly, the U.S. embassy arranged for a second plane, a six-passenger Cessna.
 When the entourage reached the airstrip between 4:30 p.m. and 4:45 p.m., the planes had not appeared as scheduled.
 The group had to wait until the aircraft landed at approximately 5:10 p.m.
 Then the boarding process began.

-Larry Layton was a passenger on the Cessna, the first aircraft to set up for takeoff.
+Larry was a passenger on the Cessna, the first aircraft to set up for takeoff.
 After the Cessna had taxied to the far end of the airstrip, he produced a handgun and started shooting at the passengers.
 He wounded Bagby and Gosney, and tried to kill Dale Parks, who disarmed him after the gun misfired.